onflow/docs/docs/guides/nft.md

 }
 ```

-Finally, we need a way to get read this data like we did with the NFT.
+Finally, we need a way to read this data like we did with the NFT.
 Let’s also make a `borrowViewResolver` function that we add below the `borrowFooBarNFT` method inside of the `Collection`:

 ```cadence
 pub resource Collection: NonFungibleToken.Provider, NonFungibleToken.Receiver, NonFungibleToken.CollectionPublic, MetadataViews.ResolverCollection {